Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Background material

 since we have that $|C_1(G)|^2+\sum_{n\geq2}|C_n(G)|^2=1$, and we have identified $C_1(G)\equiv e^{i\phi}\cos\theta$, the function $\sin^2\theta=\sum_{n\geq2}|C_n(G)|^2$, as well as the \textit{perpendicular mode}

-Such perpendicular mode is an artificial mode that conveniently collects all elements of the basis that are not of interest to the problem.
-The phase $e^{i\psi}$ is in principle different from $1$ and is determined by the overlap of $|1_G\rangle$ and $|1_\perp\rangle$.
+Such perpendicular mode is an artificial normalized (i.e., $\langle1_\perp|1_\perp\rangle=1$) mode that conveniently collects all elements of the basis that are not of interest to the problem.
+The phase $e^{i\phi}$ is in principle different from $1$ and is determined by the overlap of $|1_G\rangle$ and $|1_{F_1}\rangle$.
+It can be eliminated by absorbing it into the definition of $F_1$.
+We call this choice of decomposition the \emph{$(1+1)$-decomposition}.

-We can extend this construction beyond the choice of one single mode out of the basis.
-It has been argued in the literature, see \cite{Bruschi:Schell:2023,Alanis:Schell:Bruschi:2023}, that the matrix $\mathbf{U}(\chi)$ can be constructed following a simple procedure: one selects $N$ modes of interest $\{F_1,...,F_N\}$ out of the basis to construct the operators $\hat{A}_n$, with $\langle F_j,F_k\rangle=\delta_{jk}$, and then extends the procedure just presented above to write
+The $(1+1)$-decomposition is the construction proposed, in essence, in the original work on this topic \cite{Bruschi:Ralph:2014}.
+The next logical step is to extend it beyond the choice of one single mode of interest to an $(N+1)$-decomposition.
+In the literature \cite{Bruschi:Schell:2023,Alanis:Schell:Bruschi:2023}, it has been argued that the matrix $\boldsymbol{U}(\chi)$ can be constructed via the following simple procedure: one first selects $N$ modes of interest $\{F_1,...,F_N\}$ out of the basis to construct the operators $\hat{A}_n$, with $\langle F_j,F_k\rangle=\delta_{jk}$, and then extends the procedure just presented above to obtain

 where the following constitutive relations are required: